Reading time: 35 mins

-Colombia Fun Fact: The remaining, less than 1% of languages in Colombia consist of 65 different Amerindian languages, 2 creole languages, and the romani language.
+Colombia Fun Fact: The remaining less than 1% of languages in Colombia consist of 65 different Amerindian languages, 2 creole languages, and the romani language.

 Credit and debit cards (Visa, American Express, and MasterCard, among others) are accepted throughout Colombia.
-It’s worth noting, however, that you’ll most likely only be able to use these at major commercial establishments, such as shopping centers, restaurants, and/or at hotels.
-Otherwise, if you’re looking to buy items from artisanal markets, pay for a local taxi, or eat at a small, typical restaurant, then you’ll definitely want to keep cash on you.
+It’s worth noting, however, that you’ll likely only be able to use these at major commercial establishments, such as shopping centers, restaurants, and/or hotels.
+Otherwise, if you’re looking to buy items from artisanal markets, pay for a local taxi, or eat at a small, typical restaurant, you’ll want to keep cash on you.